I'm a big fan of saving time and money. These apps will do both. Here is a list of the best apps for real estate investors for both Android and iOS.

 How to Make Money with Real Estate Investing

-Real estate is a dynamic asset class, which opens the doors to millions of ways to make money with it.
+Real estate is a dynamic asset class that opens the doors to millions of ways to make money.

-I’d suggest that you focus on a few areas in real estate investing.
-It’s a lot better to get very good at 2 things than be okay at 10 ways to invest in real estate.
+I suggest you focus on a few areas in real estate investing.
+It's better to get very good at two things than be okay with ten ways to invest in real estate.

 Here are a few of the top ways to make money with real estate investing:

 - Invest in commercial real estate

 - Invest in distressed single-family or commercial real estate